AbdallahMohammad1/CNN_recent_examples/README.md

 # CNN_recent_examples
-examples maded inividually short time ago
+examples were maded inividually short time ago

 ## UNet arch:
 ### Unet Architicture is a semantic segmentation technique made to identify and locate objects